Skip to main content

 get_historical_features(...)Returns a TectonDataFrame of historical values for this feature view.

-get_materialization_job(...)Retrieves data about the specified materialization job for this Feature View.
+get_materialization_job(...)Retrieves data about the specified materialization job.

 get_online_features(...)Returns a single Tecton tecton.FeatureVector from the Online Store.

-list_materialization_jobs()Retrieves the list of all materialization jobs for this Feature View.
+list_materialization_jobs()Retrieves the list of all materialization jobs for this feature view.

-run(...)Run the OnDemandFeatureView using mock inputs.
+run(...)Run the RealtimeFeatureView using mock inputs.

-run_transformation(...)Run the OnDemandFeatureView using mock inputs.
+run_transformation(...)Run the RealtimeFeatureView using mock inputs.

-summary()Displays a human readable summary.
+summary()Displays a human-readable summary.

-test_run(...)Run the OnDemandFeatureView using mock sources.
+test_run(...)Run the RealtimeFeatureView using mock sources.

 cancel_materialization_job(...)